buvis/docs/src/catalogue/sdtd.md

 ## Description

-Dedicated server for 7 Days to Die
+Dedicated server for 7 Days to Die.

 ## k8 at home search